-Oppenheim-John Downes Memorial Trust provides small scale grants to British artists, designers, writers and performers over the age of 30 who are experiencing financial difficulties in the pursuit of their careers.
-Awards are made in December each year, and typically range from £250 – £1,000.
-Applications may be submitted at any time but must be received by 7 October in order to be considered for an award within the same calendar year.
-The Trust welcomes applications from professional or aspiring artists, designers, writers, performers and film-makers.
+Oppenheim-John Downes Memorial Trust provides small scale grants to British artists, designers, writers, performers and film-makers over the age of 30 who are experiencing financial difficulties in the pursuit of their careers.
+Awards range from £250 – £1,000.

 Paul Hamlyn Foundation An independent foundation that provides grants to help individuals overcome disadvantage, especially children and young adults in pursuit of the arts.
 Individuals are funded through the Awards for Artists, which is by invitation only and the Ideas and Pioneers Fund for entrepreneurs, which must be used for charitable purposes.
 The Arts-based Learning Fund and Arts Access and Participation Fund are only open to organisations.

-Successful Funding Application Library A library of successful funding applications that you can reference, collected and compiled by The White Pube.
+Successful Funding Application Library A library of successful funding applications, collected and compiled by The White Pube.
 The page includes additional funding resources and a link to upload our own successful funding application.
 See also the Successful Project Proposal Library.

 a-n Insurance professional indemnity and public liability for Artist and Arts organiser members based in the UK. £5m Public & Products Liability insurance and £5m Professional Indemnity insurance cover is included with a-n Artist membership. a-n also offers Creative freelance insurance for Arts Organiser members, an insurance package offering £1m Professional Indemnity insurance and £5m Public and Products Liability cover for £103.
 Developed for freelancers working in arts consultancy, curating, commissioning, project management and research.
 They also offer a one-off exhibition policy.